cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 The Rome group identified six distinct metacognitive capacities:

 1. **Identification**: The ability to recognize, distinguish, and define one's own or another's inner states (emotions and cognitions).
-It consists of two subfunctions:
+It consists of two subfunctions**:
    - Recognition of one's own representations (thoughts and images)
    - Recognition of emotions